Teen Titans Go! To the Movies

-The film premiered in the BFI Southbank on July 22, 2018, and was theatrically released in the United States on July 27, by Warner Bros.
-Pictures.
-It grossed $52.1 million worldwide against a $10 million budget and received positive reviews from critics, which praised the stylized animation quality, cast, score, and screenplay.
+Teen Titans Go!
+To the Movies premiered in the TCL Chinese Theatre on July 22, 2018, and was theatrically released by Warner Bros.
+Pictures in the United States on July 27, 2018.
+It grossed $52.1 million worldwide on a $10 million budget.
+It received positive reviews from critics, who praised the story, humor, music, and entertainment value.
+This is one of the posthumous releases for longtime DC producer Benjamin Melniker, who died five months before its release.